-Pierce Cedar Creek Institute operates a biological field station in West Michigan, and provides opportunities for research and education in the environmental sciences.
-The Biological Field Station works with a consortium of fourteen colleges and universities from Michigan and Indiana.
+Pierce Cedar Creek Institute operates a biological field station in West Michigan, and provides opportunities for undergraduate research and education in the environmental sciences.
+The Biological Field Station works with a consortium of twelve colleges and universities from Michigan and Indiana.
 Working with faculty from each of the consortium institutions, the Institute is able to provide funding for undergraduate research and classes for pre-service and in-service teachers.

-We welcome field research projects from outside our consortium.
+We welcome undergraduate research projects from outside our consortium.
 All researchers are required to complete and file a research agreement before beginning any research on site.
 Students considering Pierce Cedar Creek Institute for research or a class should feel free to visit and scout the property.
 We would also be happy to meet with interested researchers to discuss potential project.
 Contact Sara Syswerda, education director, at (269) 721-4434 to arrange a visit.